 Here you can find the answers to the most Frequently Asked Questions about Spaces for People.

-For an overview of the programme and access to useful links, see our Spaces for People homepage.
+For a summary of the programme and access to useful links, please see our Spaces for People homepage.

 Transport Scotland's Spaces for People programme, administered by Sustrans Scotland, offered 100% funding to put in place temporary measures to enable physical distancing while walking, wheeling and cycling.

-The earliest measures (Spring 2020), included the closure of Kelvin Way to vehicles and the creation of a westbound cycle lane on the Clydeside which runs from Saltmarket to the Clyde Arc.
-Since then, many other projects across our city centre and neighbourhoods have delivered extra space for distancing, all of which are noted in our What We Have Done So Far webpage.
+The first Spaces for People measures implemented in Spring 2020 included the closure of Kelvin Way to vehicles and the creation of a westbound cycle lane on the Clydeside which runs from Saltmarket to the Clyde Arc.

 A Pop-Up Cycle Lane on Cumbernauld Rd:

 Use of Shared Space on Kelvin Way:

 The Spaces for People programme has now delivered all measures as part of its planned programme.
 There is therefore no scope for further suggestions for new measures to be made.

 In Summer 2020, we made available a Commonplace Mapping Tool which enabled users to highlight 'pinch points' across the city centre and neighbourhoods, where emergency temporary measures such as pavement widening and new cycle lanes could be introduced to help people maintain physical distancing and suppress a resurgence of the virus.
 Over 16,000 contributions were received and these were used to inform future Spaces for People plans, with temporary interventions prioritised that offered the greatest benefit to public health, balanced the needs of all users, and could be delivered in a short timeframe.